 For example, solar panels, and gas and wind turbines.
 The global market for renewable and clean energy technologies has been growing rapidly in recent years, with world trade in this sector tripling from 2002-2012.
 Tariffs on these products can be as high as 35%.

 Air Pollution Control

-For example, soot removers and carbon dioxide scrubbers.
-Some WTO members apply tariffs as high as 20% on these technologies, which play an essential role in reducing harmful emissions and improving public health.
+For example, soot removers and wet scrubbers.
+Some WTO members apply tariffs as high as 26% on these technologies, which play an essential role in reducing harmful emissions and improving public health.

 Water and Wastewater Treatment

 For example, ultraviolet disinfection and desalination equipment.
-The United States is a leading producer of water and wastewater treatment technologies, with exports growing at an average rate of 10% annually.
-Tariffs on these products can be as high as 21%.
+The United States is a leading producer of water and wastewater treatment technologies, which ensure access to clean water and a healthy environment.
+Tariffs on these products can be as high as 50%.

 Solid and Hazardous Waste Treatment